 Most people agree that bisexuality refers to feeling attracted to multiple genders, while pansexuality is attraction to all genders.
 There are overlaps between the two, but they are distinct.

-For example, someone who identifies as bisexual may feel attracted to those who are gender-fluid, male, or nonbinary but not those who are female.
+For example, someone who identifies as bisexual may feel attracted to those who are gender-fluid, men, or nonbinary but not those who are women.

 Someone who is pansexual can have the same level of attraction to people of any gender.
 However, they may still experience this in different ways.